sCompile: Critical Path Identification and Analysis for Smart Contracts: Approach

 In order to identify the threshold for criticalness, we adapt the k-fold cross-validation\cite{devijver1982pattern,kohavi1995study} idea in statistical area.
 We collected a large set of smart contracts and split them into a training data set(10,452 contracts) and a test data set (25,678 contracts).
-The training data set is used to tune the parameters required for computing the criticalness, e.g., value of $\epsilon$ and the threshold for criticalness score.
-We repeated the experiments 20 times which took more than 5,700 total hours of all machines and optimizes those parameters (based on the number of vulnerability discovered and the false positive rate of each property).
-The parameters adapted for each property as shown in Table~\ref{table:pr-definition}, and $\epsilon$ is set to be 1 and the threshold for criticalness is set to be 10.
+We repeated the experiments 20 times which took more than 5,700 total hours of all machines and optimizes those parameters.
+The adapted parameters are shown in Table~\ref{table:pr-definition}, and $\epsilon$ is set to be 1 and the threshold for criticalness is set to be 10.